 At the end of February, I had the pleasure of attending one of the more vibrant and collaborative social media events that I have been to.
 The Likeminds conference, held in Exeter in the UK, is an interesting mix of enterprises using social media, leading practitioners such as Chris Brogan, Trey Pennington and Olivier Blanchard, and a number of local businesses and public sector organizations.
-Orange Business Services' own Yann Gourvennec was a keynote speaker: a video of his presentation can be found here.
+Orange Business' own Yann Gourvennec was a keynote speaker: a video of his presentation can be found here.
 You can find an array of videos, blog posts and musings from the event here.

 There was a great deal of discussion on how companies are adopting social media, and the challenges of bedding the technologies into working practices.
 Other talking points centers on brand reputation, motivating internal contributors, whether a brand can be sincere and whether tools are coming before process.

 And it is this last point that I would like to address.
 Many companies have taken the first forays into social media: they may have a corporate blog, or a Twitter feed or a Facebook page.
 The problem is they are only using the marketing aspects, and even then, not effectively.
 This is a question asked by John Bell at agency Ogilvy.
 "How do we go beyond social media as a token gesture - this is the CMO's dilemma" he says.

 So why isn't social media joined up with business processes?
 May be because people started with the tools first and thought about what to do with them afterwards.

 This was a point well made by Oliver Blanchard who discussed the evolution of social media in the enterprise, and how organizations were struggling to marry strategy and tactics.
 His belief is that companies need to focus more on enablement of social media and business process, rather than endless strategizing.